UlaNowak/job-search-analytics-power-bi/README.md

 ## Project Overview

 This Power BI project analyzes job search duration, recruitment outcomes, candidate profiles and recruitment process characteristics based on survey data collected from business analysis professionals.
 The project focuses on identifying trends in job search duration, differences between candidate groups and factors that may influence recruitment outcomes.
+The report was designed as an analytical case study combining dashboarding, data modeling, exploratory analysis and business storytelling.

 ## Objectives